Skip to content

 Average Time: 4–6 months

-Best Time to Hike: April to September
+Best Time to Hike: April to SeptemberLong-Distance Hiking Trails

 One of the most famous long-distance treks in the world is the Pacific Crest Trail (PCT). emanating from the U. S. -Mexico border in California, all the way to the Canadian border in Washington, the PCT provides a once-in-a-lifetime experience through alpine lakes, forests, mountain ranges and deserts.

 You will travel through the Cascade Range and the Sierra Nevada, which feature sharp elevation changes and constantly shifting landscapes.
-It is a favorite among serious hikers, and was made even more well-known by the book and movie “Wild”.
+It is a favorite among serious hikers and was made even more well-known by the book and movie “Wild”.

-Why it is unforgettable: It’s size, the surrounding natural beauty, and the profound sense of achievement that comes from completing it.
+Why it is unforgettable: Its size, the surrounding natural beauty, and the profound sense of achievement that comes from completing it.

-Pro Tip: Initiate early in the season and adequately prepare for the snow conditions in Sierra section.
+Pro Tip: Initiate early in the season and adequately prepare for the snow conditions in the Sierra section.

 Read- Top Rock Climbing Destinations For Beginners and Pros